Some say love cuts deep but not half as deep as the mark of a rural upbringing.

-It doesn’t matter where you live now, here’s ten things you’ll recognise if you grew up in the Scottish countryside.
-And five that’ll ring a bell if you’re incomer to the Scottish backwaters.
+It doesn’t matter where you live now, here’s ten things you’ll recognise if you grew up in the countryside.
+And five that’ll ring a bell if you’re incomer to rural life.

 1. Scottish skiing

 You learned to ski at Glenshee where the slopes are as bald as your father’s head.
 You’d been skiing for six years before you learnt skiing was actually a snowsport.

 Dreams of snow were more about school closures and the hope you would be hauled across the field in an inner tube towed by a tractor.

 Even if you didn’t grow up howking tatties during autumn half-term you at least knew that historically the true reason schools have a holiday in October was to pick potatoes.
 Nothing to do with giving kids a break during the long haul to Christmas.

 4. Desperate to drive

 You learned to drive at 12 and spent the post-harvest evenings spinning doughnuts round the haybales in the stubble fields.

 Your teenage world turned on the dismally populated bus timetable.
 A timetable so scant that if you missed the bus you were doomed to a Sunday at home with nothing more than Songs of Praise to look forward to.